James4Ever0/notes/Everything you need to startup your media project꞉ viral video generator, viral video analyzer, trend analyzer, automated ema.md

 #### [Gifcurry](https://github.com/lettier/gifcurry)

 Adding text to video, has typing effects, written in haskell.
+You can add `-m` flag to export video instead of GIF.

 ### Data collect/analyze